 The fluffy variety is cooked in a tandoori, almost akin to naan’s texture, however, the roomali acts as a wrap for kebab rolls.
 Both are incredibly tasty and filling.

-The other variety of roti includes Phulka, which is partially cooked then fire-roasted.
+The other variety of roti includes Phulka, which is partially cooked and then fire-roasted.

 Differences Between Roti and Naan

-The two flatbread are almost interchangeable because of their texture, but have distinct qualities.
+The two flatbreads are almost interchangeable because of their texture but have distinct qualities.

-The first and major distinction between the two breads is the dough.
-Naan uses leavened dough, which is proofed with yeast or dough starter.
+The first and major distinction between the two pieces of bread is the dough.
+Naan uses leavened dough, which is proofed with yeast or dough starters.
 Roti’s dough isn’t leavened and is made from whole-wheat flour.